When you’re traveling abroad, it’s a good idea to travel with two different backpacks, each with their own purpose.

 Of course, finding a good travel backpack is important, and I find that it’s equally important to find a good daypack that you can use regularly as well.

-Having a smaller and more portable backpack that you can bring with you during the day gives you a lot more flexibility on your trip because you can keep some of your essentials with you without having to head back to your hotel, hostel, or AirBnb to grab something you forgot or that you might happen to need.
+Having a smaller and more portable backpack that you can bring with you during the day gives you a lot more flexibility on your trip because you can keep some of your essentials with you without having to head back to your accommodation to grab something you forgot or that you might happen to need.

 These daypacks are also good when you’re in transit between different destinations because you can keep everything inside that you’re going to want to use on the bus, train, or plane, without having to hold everything and juggle it around when you’re trying to find your seat and get comfortable.